Things To Do

 Coffs Harbour

-While this hotspot is named after the Muttonbird, it’s also a spectacular spot to check out the pods of whales as they migrate up the coast.
+While this hotspot is named after the Muttonbird, it’s also spectacular to check out the pods of whales as they migrate up the coast.
 The 360-degree views are incredible, and on the walkout over the jetty, you might even catch some other marine life swimming below you.

 Tacking Point Lighthouse